|

 respectively.
 Change the style of the typeface with B, I, and R;

-you can alternate styles within a word with BI, BR, IB, IR, RB,
+you can alternate styles with BI, BR, IB, IR, RB, and RI.
+Several

-customizable layout parameters.
-DS and DF start static and
+supported by LB.
+DS and DF start static and floating displays,

 groff mm is intended to be compatible with the mm implementation

-found in the AT&T Documenter's Workbench (DWB) 3.3, with the
+found in the AT&T Documenter's Workbench (DWB), with the following

 • Omitted features include the logo and company name strings, }Z